- Research & Education

 - Cape Cod

 Help us to tailor your whale watch to compliment classroom programs, in compliance with Massachusetts State Frameworks.
-Following is a brief introduction to some of our programs developed by our Director of Marine Research and Education, Dr Carole Carlson, noted humpback whale expert and international conservation advocate, in collaboration with biology teachers from Cape Cod regional schools and the Massachusetts Audubon Society.
+Following is a brief introduction to some of our programs developed by our Marine Research and Education Department, humpback whale experts in collaboration with biology teachers from Cape Cod regional schools and other affiliates.